FactWire: Taishan Nuclear Power Plant Defects Exposé

 In December 2017, Factwire reported that they had uncovered cracks in important components of reactors in the Taishan Nuclear Power Plant, including a defective reactor vessel head that was set to remain in use for seven years.
 The boiler had cracked during testing, and that welding on the component was termed "problematic".
 Factwire questioned why the nuclear power plant should be allowed to go online despite these defects and plausible danger to nearby neighborhoods.
 On June 29, 2018, Taishan 1 proceeded to be connected to the grid and became the first EPR to enter commercial operation on December 13, 2018.
 CGN Power, the plant's major shareholder, did not respond to FactWire's enquiries.

 Closure

 On 10 June 2022, Factwire abruptly ceased operations.
 It said on its website, "It is time for us to bid you farewell" and "Termination of Operations.
 Thank you for your support."

 The statement briefly referred to the changing media landscape, but did not specify the reasons for the site's closure.
-Relevant reports pointed out that the news website was hacked a month before the shutdown, resulting in the data of 3,700 subscribers’ being exposed.
-FactWire was also accused of spreading fake news by the pro-Beijing group Politihk Social Strategic.
+Relevant reports pointed out that the news website was hacked a month before the shutdown, resulting in the data of 3,700 subscribers' being exposed.